-As circumstances considered, the Group II Written Notice reflected the conclusion that the factual defense made by the Grievant during the due process meeting was insufficient to warrant reduction of the offense.
+As circumstances considered, all Group II Written Notices reflected that the factual defenses made by the Grievant during the due process meeting were insufficient to warrant reduction of the offense, noting that the Grievant was provided counseling to correct the behaviors.
+The July 13, 2021, offense of falsification of records actually is a typical Group III offense.